THE ADVANTAGES AND DISADVANTAGES

 According to a study from Wharton, 66% of online shoppers rely on more than one channel for purchases.

-In this new age of technology, consumers now like to shop across a range of channels before making a purchase.
-To remain successful, businesses should follow in the footsteps of their customers.
-Consumers wanting the best goods in the most convenient way is causing businesses to expand their business to multiple platforms.
+In this new age of technology, consumers now like to shop across a range of channels before purchasing to find the best price in product or delivery option.
+To remain successful businesses should follow in the footsteps of their customers.
+Consumers conveniently want the best goods, which is causing businesses to broaden their horizons and expand their business to multiple platforms to suit everyone.

 The same consumers on new channels

 Multichannel selling means you can offer customers the option to shop for your goods on other channels.
 Rather than having to travel to your store, they can buy from you online or perhaps in a local department or grocery store closer to their home.
 This way, customers can happily shop as and when they please, regardless of opening times or distance.
-The options are endless.
+The options suddenly become endless, and, in turn, becomes a great advantage for consumers.

 With a new channel, comes new consumers

-Selling in a variety of channels will attract new customers.
-If you start selling on sites such as Etsy, eBay or Amazon, a whole new audience comes to light.
-Each channel will help expand your customer reach resulting in more attention and higher turnover.
+Selling on a variety of channels will attract new customers.
+If you start selling on sites such as eBay or Amazon, a whole new audience comes to light.
+Each channel will help expand your customer reach, resulting in more attention and higher turnover.
+By 2040, it’s predicted that 95% of total sales will be online, and even in 2019, this is already progressing at a fast pace. (*)

 The option of omnichannel

 As stated previously, customers want the best price at the greatest convenience.
 They expect the ability to research and shop across multiple channels.
-They may even switch between channels to ensure they find a product for the most cost-effective price.
+Perhaps even switching between channels to ensure they find a product for the most cost-effective price, such as low shipping combined with a discount code.
 Multichannel selling allows you to provide the omnichannel experience that customers truly desire.

 Did you know that omnichannel shoppers are more valuable overall?
-According to a Google report, shoppers who cross-channel shop are worth 30% more value in a lifetime to merchants than single-channel shoppers.
+According to a Google report, shoppers who cross-channel shop have a 30% higher LTV to merchants than single-channel shoppers.

-The obvious advantage of multichannel selling is the opportunity to grow sales.
-New channels will bring in a percentage of new custom, which means you’re (possibly) doubling the sales you would make if you were to sell only in your store or on your e-commerce website.
-Profit is key to running a successful business so a growth in sales could never displease!
+The apparent advantage of multichannel selling is the opportunity to grow sales.
+New channels will bring in a percentage of new custom, which means you’re (possibly) doubling the sales you would make if you were to sell only in your store or on your ecommerce website.
+Profit is key to running a successful business; growth in sales is never a bad thing!

 Disadvantages of Multichannel Selling